okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-refresh-tokens/main/index.md

 ## Get the token info using the introspect endpoint

-To get information about a current token, such as if the token is active or has expired, use the [`/introspect`](/docs/reference/api/oidc/#introspect) endpoint.
+To get information on a current token, such as if the token is active or has expired, use the [`/introspect`](/docs/reference/api/oidc/#introspect) endpoint.

 <StackSnippet snippet="introspectendpointrequest" />